sanjanaynvsdl/LLD101-Assignment02/singleton-config/README.txt

   ---------------- use case of the reflection
   - for testing
   - throgugh relefcetion in java we can access the private attributes and private methods
+  - deserialization - understand it,
+  - explore why the inner class is thread-safe, see what is the real cause,
+  - someone told it's becuase the inner class is static